Prodigy and Katie Kat

 Articles and reviews have appeared in Boston Magazine (cover story), The Boston Globe, The Boston Phoenix (2 cover stories), Entertainment Today (Los Angeles, cover story), Alternative Press, Improper Bostonian (cover story), Skin Two and Skin Two Online (UK, cover story), Outburn, Magnet, CMJ Monthly, Option, and many other newspapers, magazines, and fanzines.
 The group has been interviewed on WFNX and WBCN in Boston and were in rotation on college radio station across the nation as well as commercial alternative stations in Isreal and Germany.

 Cynthia von Buhler was the lead singer, lyric writer and creator of Countess.

-“The Countess” EP, released January 2001, Castle von Buhler Records (funded by MCA Records)
+“The Countess” full-length CD, released January 2001, Castle von Buhler Records (funded by MCA Records)

 "Most of the events and monologues depicted in this music actually happened to me while I was managing a band signed to a major label.
 The experience made me angry enough to kill, so I thought I would share it with you through music instead.
 I have embellished the story by adding a suicide, a murder, and an earthquake, but everything else is true." - Countess